tsudalab/ChemTS/README.md

 2. Run python mcts_ligand.py

 #  MCTS for logP optimization
 There are two versions of chemts for logP optimization.
-The old version considered all possible smiles symbols adding to the tree.
-The new version chemts only adds with high predictive probabilities to the tree.
+The search tree of the old version added all possible smiles symbols as children nodes.
+While the new version chemts only expands children nodes with high probabilities predicted by RNN.
 1. cd mcts_logp_improved_version
 2. Run python mcts_logp.py